Binge-watching may not be a new concept, but it’s fast becoming the new normal.

 According to a 2019 survey from the U.S. Bureau of Labor Statistics, the average American watches 2.8 hours of TV per day or nearly 20 hours each week.
 Much of that time is spent binge-watching — Deloitte’s 14th edition Digital Media Trends Survey found that among 2,103 U.S. consumers, 38% of them were binge-watching weekly for an average of 4.2 hours per session.

 The term “binge-watch” was even Collins English Dictionary’s word of the year in 2015 (alongside, out of curiosity, “dadbod” and “ghosting”).

-But while late-night Breaking Bad benders might be popular, a growing list of evidence indicates that binge-watching may not be the ideal way to consume media.
+But while late-night The Office benders might be popular, a growing list of evidence indicates that binge-watching may not be the ideal way to consume your favorite TV shows.
 Researchers have linked binge-watching to lower sleep quality, and studies have found that binge-watching shows might actually be less memorable and less enjoyable than watching new episodes on a weekly basis.
 (Yikes!)

 So why is binge-watching so popular if it just leaves us feeling bleary-eyed on the couch?
 The answer lies in how our brains function while we’re watching and how filmmakers and streaming services are engineered to keep us watching.

 For many viewers, binge-watching gives us an escape from the day-to-day grind.
 Entertainment has always offered a way to escape from the pressures of daily life, and binge-watching is no exception.
 But, don’t just take our word for it.
 Cultural anthropologist Grant McCracken, who coordinated with Netflix on the above survey, sees a correlation between the rise in binge-viewing habits and our desire to escape a never-ending sea of bite-sized social media posts and YouTube videos.
 He explains: